© ifa

 Oliver Schramm

-is German Consul General in San Francisco since August 2021, entered the German Foreign Service in 1991 and served in Seoul, Washington D.C., Rome, Lima, and most lately, London, in between stints in Berlin.
-In 2002 he received a MPA from the Kennedy School of Government at Harvard University.
+Oliver Schramm has been German Consul General in San Francisco since August 2021, with responsibility for several US states, as well as Alaska, Hawai'i and Samoa.
+He joined the German Foreign Service in 1991 and served in Seoul, Washington D.C., Rome, Lima and most recently in London, with Berlin, Germany in between.
+In 2002, he received an MPA degree from the Kennedy School of Government at Harvard University.

 Read less